leostat/rtfm/README.md

 Pull Updates to the DB
 `./rtfm.py -u`
- * Note: Seems to be buggy on NFS shares

 The updates are 'safe' in the form they wont write over your DB, git pull is not a safe update